 Here are a few of the stories:

-Another colleague matched and donated her Healy $100 to two local non-profits: Cultivate, a local non-profit that provides food to food-insecure children in the community, and the other to the Salvation Army Kroc Center Angel Tree program, which provides $50 Old Navy or Kohl’s gift cards to children in need in our community to purchase clothing.
+Each year, Healy Group participates in the Salvation Army Kroc Center Angel Tree program, which provides $50 Old Navy or Kohl’s gift cards to children in need in our community to purchase clothing.
 Employees are under no obligation to support the Angel Tree program.
-However, at our employees’ requests, Healy Group asked for 20 more angel tags than it had last year.
+However, at our employees’ requests, Healy Group asked for 25 more angel tags than it had last year.
 Each tag represents a child in the community.
+Several of my colleagues used their Healy $100 to purchase gift cards for the Angel Tree program.
 “It felt very good to be able to provide additional support to these organizations that support the welfare of the children in our community,” my colleague shared.

 Wonderful Little Sparks of Light